jtap159/file_reassembly_tool/README.md

 * [Lessons Learned](#lessons-learned)

 ## General info
-The 2 tasks below allow me to demonstrate my programming skills for review by the KBase interview panel.
+The 2 tasks below allow me to demonstrate my programming skills

 * Task 1: reassemble a text file that has been fragmented, for more details see [Task 1 Usage](#task-1-usage)